best peak district views cover photo

 thors cave viewpoint peak district

-Getting to Thors Cave involves nothing too strenuous, so it’s another Peak District viewpoint accessible to most.
+Getting to Thors Cave involves nothing too strenuous and is accessible to most.
 The easiest way to get there is to park at Wetton car park, where it’s a 20-minute walk to Thors Cave.
-Also, check out the viewpoint above the cave for an even higher vantage point.

 3. Winnats Pass